What are the key skills and attributes for Insight?

-Progressive organisations are also recognising that skills in communicating insight and in influencing decision-makers are as important as the ability to generate insights in the first place.
+Many believe that the range of skills needed in an Insight team is now growing, with new technology changing the nature of data collection, data analysis and interpretation.
+But progressive organisations also recognise that skills in communicating insight and in influencing decision-makers are just as important as the ability to generate insights in the first place.

 - Business skills and personal attributes